Dominican art: Art during the colonial era (1492–1821)

-Overall, the Hispanic, Catholic and stately aesthetic, including a medieval-renaissance eclecticism, reflects the art of the period, and is above all expressed in the civil and religious architecture of Santo Domingo created during this time.
+Overall, the Hispanic, Catholic and stately aesthetic, including a medieval-renaissance eclecticism, reflects the art of the period, and is above all expressed in the civil and religious architecture of Santo Domingo during this time.
 The first century of Spanish colonialism didn't produce any mestizo art, considering Spanish exploitation was too severe.
 Moreover, during the 17th century, Hispaniola faced a period of isolation and general poverty, in which a creole mentality was beginning to be defined in the majority mixed population, in isolation, and in religious cults, like the Altagraciano, associated with offerings, miracles, veneration and the iconographic multiplicity of the maternal image.

 The anonymity of early colonial painters is explained by the fact that the majority did not sign their works.
 No knowledge of other painters survive like artists Francisco Velásquez, painter of the Twelve Apostles displayed in the Cathedral Primada, and Diego José Hilaris, whose series of paintings cover miracles of the Virgin Mary that took place throughout the colony.
-Despite no specificities concerning their biography survive, we know they were criollos born on the island during the mid 1700s.
-Hilaris, painted his series, known as medallions for their shape, in the latter half of the 1700s; of the 27 whose existence is known, only 10 have been lost.
+Despite no specificities concerning their biography survive, we know they were criollos born on the island during the mid-1700s.
+Hilaris, painted his series, known as medallions for their shape, in the latter half of the 1700s; of the 27 whose existence is known, 10 have been lost.
 In the case of Velásquez, it is said that he was born in Santo Domingo in the last half of the 18th century and died between 1822 and 1830.
 With respect to Hilaris, it is believed that he was born in Higüey, between 1760 and 1778 with no estimated year of death.

 Fundamentally, the artistic relevance of the colonial era lies in architecture, as Darío Suro points out.
-Construction needs generated by the founding of the new city resulted in a broad urban development that is exemplified in the Cathedral of Santo Domingo, the Fortaleza Ozama, the palace house of Diego Colón, more churches of sober construction such as the old convent of Las Mercedes in Santo Domingo; and other great, unique examples of colonial architecture in the Caribbean territory.
+Construction needs generated by the founding of the new city resulted in a broad urban development that is exemplified in the Cathedral of Santo Domingo, the Fortaleza Ozama, the palace house of Diego Colón, and the old convent of Las Mercedes in Santo Domingo.